 Figure 1.
-Fire risk scenarios for the main Hawaiian Islands under different combinations of short- (3 month) and long-term (12 month) cumulative rainfall.
+Fire risk scenarios for the main Hawaiian Islands under different combinations of long-term (12 month) and short-term (3 month) cumulative rainfall.
 "Wet" and "Dry" were defined as the 75th and 25th percentiles of historical rainfall, respectively.
 Clockwise from top: Hawai'i Island, Kaua'i, O'ahu, Maui Nui (not to scale).